Prostate Cancer

 Clinical trials are safe for participants.
 All clinical trials must go through the same process to get the FDA’s approval.
 Strict scientific and ethical guidelines must be met and followed while each clinical trial is being developed and monitored.
 These studies are conducted under the direct supervision of physicians and expert research professionals, and every participating clinic, hospital, university or cancer center must follow the same set of rules, called a protocol.

-The protocol outlines the eligibility criteria, specifies the tests that will be used and procedures that will be performed, describes the medications and their doses, and establishes the length of each study.
-Several safeguards are in place and regulated to guarantee the safety of all participants in a clinical trial.
 Before researchers can study a treatment in humans, the treatment has to go through preclinical testing (laboratory or animal studies) to establish whether it is safe for humans and could work as intended.
 Preclinical testing can take several years to complete.
 At this point, the pharmaceutical research company must file an Investigational New Drug Application (IND) with the FDA.
 The IND must include results from the preclinical studies, protocols for all proposed clinical trials, and the drug’s ingredients, manufacturing and processing information.
 This gives the FDA a chance to review the study before participants are involved.
 A trial can enroll volunteers only after the FDA approves it.

 Once a trial starts, it has many built-in safeguards that protect participants as the trial continues, such as an institutional review board (IRB).
 An IRB is a group of people responsible for protecting the rights and welfare of study participants and ensuring that the study complies with federal law.